cmdwtf/imgui_toggle/EXAMPLE.md

 	// should the toggle have a bordered knob ImGui::CheckboxFlags("BorderedKnob", &config.Flags, ImGuiToggleFlags_BorderedKnob);

+	// should the toggle have a shadowed frame ImGui::CheckboxFlags("ShadowedFrame", &config.Flags, ImGuiToggleFlags_ShadowedFrame);

+	// should the toggle have a shadowed knob ImGui::CheckboxFlags("ShadowedKnob", &config.Flags, ImGuiToggleFlags_ShadowedKnob);

 	// should the toggle draw a11y glyphs ImGui::CheckboxFlags("A11y", &config.Flags, ImGuiToggleFlags_A11y);
 	ImGui::Columns();